 Tenant screening is primarily done by residential landlords and property managers to evaluate prospective tenants.
 The purpose of screening is to minimize risk and find tenants who pay rent on time, treat the property with care, and stay for longer periods of time.
 Accessing all components of an applicant’s history will educate you about a prospective tenant so that you can either approve their rental application, approve it with conditions, or deny occupancy.

 A tenant screening report is a cost-effective consumer report that may include criminal and civil background searches.
-Tenant reports may contain one or more of the following elements: credit score, eviction records, criminal records, sex offender registry check, rental references, employment verifications and recommendations.
+Tenant reports may contain one or more of the following elements: credit score, eviction records, criminal records, sex offender registry check, employment verifications, and comparative analysis with scores in the same region.
 Landlords and property managers are then advised to set thresholds that will determine if a prospective applicant is approved or denied.